8cH9azbsFifZ/hangboard-exercises/README.md

 # Hangboard Exercises, Workouts and Training Plans for Climbing Training

-Welcome to the hangnoard-exercises repository! 🧗‍♂️💪
+Welcome to the hangboard-exercises repository! 🧗‍♂️💪

 This comprehensive collection gathers popular hangboard protocols for climbing training, designed to help climbers of all levels enhance their finger strength, grip endurance,